 In the example above, this amounts to finding a numeric assignment to all theory variables satisfying all difference and linear constraints associated with theory atoms.
 The ground program in Listing 34 has a single stable model consisting of all regular and theory atoms in Lines 1-16.
-Here, we easily find assignments satisfying the induced constraints, e.g., $start(1) \mapsto 1$ , $end(1) \mapsto 2$ , $start(2) \mapsto 2$ , and $end(2) \mapsto 3$ .
+Here, we easily find assignments satisfying the induced constraints, for example, $start(1) \mapsto 1$, $start(2) \mapsto 2$, and $start(2) \mapsto 3$.